ThomasEhling/Weight_Standardization/README.md

 ## Experiments

-We tested the performance of Group Normalization (GN) + Weight Standardization (WS) against Batch Normalization (BN) with a multiclass classifier on the MNIST dataset.
+We tested the performance of Group Normalization (GN) + Weight Standardization (WS) against Batch Normalization (BN) with a multiclass classifier on the MNIST-FASHION dataset.

 We are using Python 3.6 and the Keras library.